How to Keep Spiders Out of Your Bedroom

 Do spiders come near you when you sleep?

-You may have heard of the saying that ‘we swallow an average of eight spiders a year while asleep’, but is this factual or a myth?
+You may have heard the saying that ‘we swallow an average of eight spiders a year while asleep’, but is this factual or a myth?
 You’ll be pleased to know that it’s not even close to being true.

 According to an article for Scientific American, this is because ‘The myth flies in the face of both spider and human biology, which makes it highly unlikely that a spider would ever end up in your mouth… More than anything, spiders probably find sleeping humans terrifying.’